 El-Tantawy prides herself on her independent identity as a visual creative.
 Self publishing has become central to her practice.
 Her self-published monographs have garnered multiple international accolades.
 In 2015 she released her first title “In the Shadow of the Pyramids”, a first-person account exploring memory & identity.
 The publication was internationally hailed & earned the shortlist for the prestigious Deutsche Börse Photography Foundation Prize – awarded annually to an artist of any nationality who has made the most significant contribution to photography in Europe.

 She subsequently self-published two other titles: “The People” (2015), a newsprint celebrating the Egyptian Revolution of 2011; “Beyond Here Is Nothing” (2017), a meditation on home & belonging.
-She is currently working on her third monograph, “A Star in the Sea”, an artistic contemplation on embracing the unexpected.
+In 2019 she released her fourth monograph, “A Star in the Sea”, an artistic contemplation on embracing the unexpected.

 Laura's goal as an artist is to produce unique and thought-provoking work.
 She often collaborates with like-minded individuals, institutions & organizations driven to inform responsibly, contribute positive change to the world & encourage stimulating thought & creativity.